MS CPD Accreditation

 - Statements of satisfaction from students and preceptors regarding the knowledge and skills demonstrated during the supervised practice experiences;

-- Pass-rate on Registration Examination for Dietitians and Exercise Specialist certification;
+- Pass-rate on Registration Examination for Dietitians and CEP certification;

 - Satisfaction from surveyed graduates and employers indicating that an integrated exercise and nutrition background is advantageous for professional advancement; and